This post may contain affiliate links. Please read our disclosure policy.

 - When almost ready to serve, reheat the meat, simmer for another 15 minutes, adding the peas after 5 minutes.
 Serve hot.

-If you like this Filipino Pork Sarciado Stew, you might also like:
+If you like Low Carb Filipino Pork Sarciado Stew, you may also like

-- Slow Cooker Pork & White Beans Stew (Simple-Nourished-Living)
+- Slow Cooker Pork and White Beans Stew (Simple-Nourished-Living)

-- Slow Cooker Pork & Green Chile Stew (SkinnyTaste)
+- Slow Cooker Pork and Green Chile Stew (SkinnyTaste)

 - Healthy Slow Cooker Pot Roast Stew (HungryGirl)